|

 The cheat way to make Japanese simple as a tourist

-Here is an in depth guide on how to use it
+Here’s a useful in depth guide on how to use it.

-If you want to take yourself to the next level of speaking Japanese language, I also recommend Duolingo as a great free tool to start learning.
+If you want to take things further and actually learn the language, Duolingo is a great free tool to start with.

 FAQs about the language in Japan